Solar-Helix-Independent-Transport/allianceauth-signal-pings/README.md

 ## Setup

 1. `pip install allianceauth-signal-pings`
-2. add `'signalpings',` to installed_apps in your local.py
+2. add `'signalpings',` to INSTALLED_APPS in your local.py
 3. migrate database and restart auth
 4. Setup your webhooks in the admin panel
 5. setup groups to ping in the admin panel